 While many of these filters are near the same, there can be some subtle differences, especially between the cheaper end of the replacements and genuine OEM (Original Equipment Manufacturer).
-It usually shows up in the number of pleats within the filter – cheaper brands use less pleats, which means the surface area for catching contaminants isn’t as great.
+It usually shows up in the number of pleats within the filter.
+Cheaper brands use less pleats, which means the surface area for catching contaminants isn’t as great.
 The flip side of that is that they’ll flow more air through them.

 When & How to Replace a Cabin Air Filter?

-There are other options – the K&N filter for example is reusable, so maybe that would work out better for you (more of that later).
+There are other options – the K&N filter, for example, is reusable, so maybe that would work out better for you (more of that later).

 You generally don’t need any specialist tools, just a little know-how, and that’s easily found online.

 In a typical car, you need to just lower the glovebox – usually ‘popping’ the sides of the ‘box at its full travel, allowing it to drop right down, out of the way of the cabin filter housing.
 Open up the filter housing and remove the filter.
-Replacement is as simple, BUT you do need to know direction of air flow; the filter coming out (providing that it’s factory) will usually have an arrow on the body which points upwards, whereas the filter going back in may be marked for up or down – check before installation, because it does affect air flow.

-Before you button everything back up, just run the car with the a/c system running to ensure that everything is working just fine, if it does, pop the glovebox back in to place and you’re done.
+Before you button everything back up, just run the car with the A/C system running to ensure that everything is working just fine.
+If it does, pop the glove box back in to place and you’re done.
 It really is that simple.

 The Best Cabin Air Filter

-While this is the cheapest cabin filter here, don’t let the price fool you – it works well, and if you’re on a budget, will do just fine as a replacement cabin filter.
+While this is the cheapest cabin filter here, don’t let the price fool you.
+It works well, and if you’re on a budget, will do just fine as a replacement cabin filter.

 Thanks to the baking soda and carbon, it helps to reduce musty odors, which can be a big problem for certain cars, especially in states that are damp.
 Full installation instructions are included, as are QR codes for links to install videos.

-It’s also an exact fit for the cabin filter housing – no bending or squishing, no air gaps, just solid engineering – one of the best charcoal cabin filters available.
+It’s also an exact fit for the cabin filter housing.
+No bending or squishing, no air gaps, just solid engineering – one of the best charcoal cabin filters available.

 The ECOGARD filter meets or exceeds the same standards as the original Honda cabin air filter, it’s not quite O/E.

 ECOGARD say that it filters 99.5% of all airborne contaminants, which is higher than other filters listed here (usually around 98 – 99% effective).
-They also add that it helps to prevent premature wear on the HVAC system, thanks to improved air flow and efficiency; that’s sort of true, but the same could be said for the other filters listed here also.
+They also add that it helps to prevent premature wear on the HVAC system, thanks to improved airflow and efficiency.
+That’s sort of true, but the same could be said for the other filters listed here also.

 Again, another O/E recommended filter, this time for GM vehicles – it’s manufactured to the same exacting standards as all the original equipment supplied by ACDelco.

-It’s not worth getting a shop to change the filter … even if you’re the type of person that wouldn’t know one end of a wrench from another, you will know someone that could swap it out for you, it’s one of the easiest jobs when owning a car – it just sounds complicated because it’s hidden.
+It’s not worth getting a shop to change the filter.
+Even if you’re the type of person that wouldn’t know one end of a wrench from another, you will know someone that could swap it out for you.
+It’s one of the easiest jobs when owning a car.
+It just sounds complicated because it’s hidden.